-Colon cancer is a cancer of the digestive system that starts in the colon, part of the large intestine.
-Because it has many similarities to rectal cancer, the two cancers are often referred to as colorectal cancers.
+Colon cancer and rectal cancers are cancers of the digestive system.
+The two cancers are often referred to as colorectal cancer.
 In most cases, colorectal cancers develop slowly over many years and are treatable if diagnosed early.
 Therefore, regular screening for colon cancer is critical.

-The primary treatment for colon cancer is surgery, either through an abdominal incision or, increasingly, through laparoscopic surgery.
+The primary treatment for colon cancer is surgery, which is increasingly done as a minimally invasive laparoscopic procedure.
 Laparoscopic surgery uses several smaller incisions that heal faster and limit damage to the patient’s immune system.
-Depending on the stage at which the cancer is detected, radiation and chemotherapy may also be options for colon cancer treatment.
+Depending on the stage when cancer is detected, chemotherapy may also be an option for colon cancer treatment.

 The primary treatment for rectal cancer—based on the stage of the cancer and additional factors—includes surgery, radiation therapy and/or chemotherapy.

 Learn more about our programs and the social workers, nutritionists and others who are available during and after your treatment to support you and your family.

 Your risk of getting colorectal cancer increases as you get older.
 More than 90% of cases occur in people who are 50 years old or older.
 Other factors include:

 - Having inflammatory bowel disease such as Crohn’s disease or ulcerative colitis